-- The relevant licensing authority or any other licensing authority in whose area part of the premises is situated. - Chief Officer of Police. - the Fire and Rescue Authority, - the Enforcing Agency for health and safety purposes, the local authority responsible for environmental health, - the local planning authority, the authority responsible for minimising or preventing the risk of pollution - the Child Protection Authority, - the Primary Care Trusts (when the relevant provisions of the new Health and Social Care Act 2012 are brought into force, their replacement) - the local weights and measures authority (trading standards). - 1.24 The Act permits other persons to make representations.
-This includes Local residents any individual, body or business, in the vicinity of the premises subject to the application, or their representatives are known as 'interested parties' and are free to raise relevant representations regardless of their geographical proximity to the premises.
+- The relevant licensing authority or any other licensing authority in whose area part of the premises is situated. - Chief Officer of Police, - the Fire and Rescue Authority, - the Enforcing Agency for health and safety purposes, - the local authority responsible for environmental health, - the local planning authority, - the authority responsible for minimising or preventing the risk of pollution - the Child Protection Authority, - the local Clinical Commissioning Group - the local weights and measures authority (trading standards). - 1.24 The Act permits other persons to make representations.
+This includes any individual, body or business, or their representatives are known as 'interested parties' and are free to raise relevant representations regardless of their geographical proximity to the premises.
 Any representations must be 'relevant' in that the objection relates to one or more of the four licensing objectives.
 In the case of a review the ground must not be considered to be repetitious.